-The next structure built was a dwelling known as “the Hotel,” owned by C. H. Thompson, and located on the east bank of Mud Creek.
+The next structure built was a dwelling known as “the Hotel,” owned by C. H. Thompson and located on the east bank of Mud Creek.
 More homesteaders began to come to the area and among one of them was a man commonly known as “Old Man Jones,” who erected a log house which he turned into a store, selling some limited supplies, but mostly whiskey.

 The following year, Abilene became the Dickinson County Seat.
-In 1864 Dr. W. S. Moon built the Frontier Store east of the creek, carrying a small stock of general merchandise.
+In 1864 Dr. W. S. Moon built the Frontier Store east of the creek, carrying a small general merchandise stock.
 Moon became the first postmaster and well as the Registrar of Deeds.
-The growth of the town was rather slow until after the the Kansas Pacific Railroad was completed to Abilene in 1867.
+The town’s growth was rather slow until after the Kansas Pacific Railroad was completed to Abilene in 1867.

-But, McCoy would change that.
-He soon sent circulars all over Texas advertising Abilene as a new shipping point, and built a stockyard and a hotel called the “Drover’s Cottage.”
-Before the close of the year 1867 some 35,000 cattle had been driven there for shipment on the new railroad to the eastern markets.
+But McCoy would change that.
+He soon sent circulars all over Texas advertising Abilene as a new shipping point and built a stockyard and a hotel called the “Drover’s Cottage.”
+Before the close of the year 1867, some 35,000 cattle had been driven there for shipment on the new railroad to the eastern markets.
 Under his leadership, the town reigned as the primary market for Texas cattle for four years.